 Cannabis In Canada During 20th Century (Pre-World War 2 Era)

-In 1917, a new machine was invented to make the separation of hemp fiber from its internal core easier.
-But due to favoring more on cotton production, hemp was slowly neglected.
+In 1917, the new machine was invented to make the separation of hemp fibre from its internal core easier.
+But due to favouring more on cotton production, hemp was slowly neglected.